 comes with a 30-day guarantee from the time of shipping.

 for examples of how your plant may look at this time of the year and important growing tips for the season.

 Parent plants are native to the mountains of Venezuela.

 Size of Adult Plants

-Pitchers can reach 8 inches.
+Leaves may reach 8 inches.

 This is one of the few plants in which we recommend growing under strong fluorescent lights rather than in a windowsill.
 This is necessary to achieve the optimal lighting without overheating the plant.

 Use mineral-free water or water low in minerals (less than 50 parts per million).
 Keep the soil damp, but never waterlogged.
 Allow the water to drain through completely.

 Use 1 part dried sphagnum moss and 1 part perlite.
 Avoid fertilizers, regular garden soil, and compost.